b-lemy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-###Shell I/O Redirections and filters
+#!/bin/bash
-More to be spoke about
+Shell IO Redirections and filters More to be spoke about